Vitamin C (Ascorbic Acid)

 -

-Vitamin C deficiency: Taking vitamin C by mouth or injecting as a shot prevents and treats vitamin C deficiency, including scurvy.
+Vitamin C deficiency: Taking vitamin C by mouth or injecting as a shot prevents and supports vitamin C deficiency, including scurvy.
 Also, taking vitamin C can reverse problems associated with scurvy.

 -

-An inherited disorder marked by the body's inability to property break down the amino acid tyrosine (tyrosinemia).
-Taking vitamin C by mouth or as a shot improves a genetic disorder in newborns in which blood levels of the amino acid tyrosine are too high.
+An inherited imbalance marked by the body's inability to property break down the amino acid tyrosine (tyrosinemia).
+Taking vitamin C by mouth or as a shot improves a genetic imbalance in newborns in which blood levels of the amino acid tyrosine are too high.

 -